enisz/igdb/README.md

 | versions | Reference ID for  Platform Version | Associated versions of this platform |
 | websites | Reference ID for  Platform Website | The main website |

 Return value depends on the `$count` parameter.
-For more details on the return values please refer to the [Return Values Section](#return-values).
+For more details on the return values check the [Return Values Section](#return-values).

 ### Player Perspective
 `IGDB::player_perspective(array $query, boolean $count = false) : mixed`

 Fetching data from IGDB database using [Player Perspective Endpoint](https://api-docs.igdb.com/#player-perspective).
-For more details on the method parameters please refer to the [Query Parameters Section](#query-parameters).
+For more details on the method parameters check the [Endpoints Section](#endpoints).

 **Endpoint Details:**

-Player perspectives describe the view&#x2F;perspective of the player in a video game.
+Player perspectives describe the view/perspective of the player in a video game.

 Fields: